CCTVal/RGE-double-target/gui/docs.md

 # Phoebus graphic interface

 The user interface is intended to be viewed through CS-Studio Phoebus v4.7.
-From the main screen ´double\_target\_main.bob´, the rest of the screens can be accesed.
+From the main screen ``double_target_main.bob``, the rest of the screens can be accesed.

 ## Main screen